reddypradeep078/Jenkins-Hello-World/README.md

    e.
 Keep scope `Global`

    f.
-Enter Docker Hub username & password and set some ID in ID field
+Enter Docker Hub username & password and set some ID in ID fieldhttps://1742-146-196-36-138.in.ngrok.io

 9. Now in the `Jenkinsfile` in the `environment` set the ID

-The pipeline is now created, push code to GitHub to see the pipeline run hjhjfgjhjk
+The pipeline is now created, push code to GitHub to see the pipeline run hjhjfgjhjkdgfh